Ruin0x11/intellij-lsp-server/README.md

 A plugin for IntelliJ IDEA that embeds a Language Server Protocol server, allowing other editors to use IntelliJ's features.

 ## Caveats
-- Only targets Java for now, though there is no reason the plugin cannot have awareness of other languages.
-- Tested primarily with Emacs' lsp-mode.
 - Alpha-quality, and probably really unstable.
+- Only targets Java for now, though there is no reason awareness of other languages can't be added.
+- Tested primarily with Emacs' [lsp-mode](https://github.com/emacs-lsp/lsp-mode).
+There are apparently some differences in the way `lsp-mode` implements the specification, so those are currently reflected in the code.